geekiam/website/static/posts/how-to-install-github-cli-linux.md

 Github from the Command line](https://hub.github.com/ "Github hub").

 ### What is Github CLI?
-GitHub CLI provides an easier and seamless way to work with GitHub using nothing but the command line.
+GitHub CLI provides an easier and seamless way to work with GitHub using the command line.
 It was introduced as a beta in February 2020, and GitHub CLI 1.0 has been released in September 2020.

 The new `gh` command line command is GitHub on the command line and brings pull requests, issues, and other GitHub